NerissaDorlus/NerissaDorlus/README.md

 ### Hello!
 Nice to Meet You! 👋🏾

-# <h1 align="center"> My name is Nerissa Dorlus, my journey of fulfillment has led me here to tech 💕 </h1>
+# <h1 align="center"> I'm Nerissa, my journey of fulfillment has led me to tech 💕 </h1>

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m super excited about JavaScript
 - 👯 I would love to collaborate on fun projects
 - 😄 Pronouns: she/her/hers